TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "Remux Tier 03 - [Click to show/hide]"

+    Groups that:

-    - Groups that only use one source.(So called one disc wonders.)
+    - Only use one source.(So called one disc wonders.)
-    - Groups that use use a fully automated way without checking.
+    - Use a fully automated way without checking.
-    - Groups that don't check their stuff.
+    - Don't check their stuff.
-    - Groups that haven't released much. (yet)
+    - Haven't released much. (yet)
-    - Groups that retired and don't have the best quality by todays standards
+    - Retired and don't have the best quality by todays standards
+    - Follow the [Contributing General Guidelines](https://github.com/TRaSH-Guides/Guides/blob/master/CONTRIBUTING.md#general-guidelines){:target="_blank" rel="noopener noreferrer"}.

 ??? example "JSON - [Click to show/hide]"